Tunnel

 The yerd tunnel commands publish a local site to the public internet through Cloudflare Tunnel (cloudflared).
 The connection is outbound-only - no inbound ports, no sudo.
 The Sharing Sites guide covers the model and the two tiers (quick tunnels and named tunnels); this page is the command reference.

-The first share needs the cloudflared binary. yerd tunnel install fetches the official static build (checksum-verified) into the daemon's data directory - it is not bundled and never touches your system.
+The first share needs the cloudflared binary.
+Yerd looks for one already on your PATH first and uses it if it's version 2023.3.0 or newer; otherwise yerd tunnel install fetches the official static build (checksum-verified) into the daemon's data directory - it is not bundled and never touches your system unless you already had a compatible cloudflared installed.
 Quick share needs no Cloudflare account; named tunnels need a one-time yerd tunnel login.

 Commands